tdox/hcholmod/README.md

     $ cd hcholmod
     $ cabal configure
     $ cabal build
-    $ cabal install --prefix=$HOME --user
+    $ cabal install --user

 So far, there is only one example.
 Unfortunately, I couldn't figure out how to build it with Cabal.
 (Any tips?)
 However, you can build and run the example with ghc.